husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/6-slam-navigation.md

 -   `ros::Time::now()` - timestamp for current transformation

--   `world` - transformation parent frame - the one that is static
+-   `odom` - transformation parent frame - the one that is static

--   `robot_base` - transformation child frame - the one that is
+-   `base_link` - transformation child frame - the one that is
     transformed

 In main function just initialize node and subscribe to `/pose` topic: